cast-org/figuration/docs/content/images.md

 group: content
 ---

-Opt your images into responsive behavior (so they never become larger than their parent elements) and add lightweight styles to them---all via classes.
+Allow images to become responsively resized, or add a bit of style to them.

 ## Contents
 {:.no_toc}